 The Zodiac.
 It can insta-kill virtually anything that isn't a late boss battle, and takes out all enemies onscreen with just one shot.
 However, not only does it only have four ammo slots, but the price of each shot at a vendor is ten thousand bolts.
 It's only the fact that the ammo can be gained more cheaply at an ammo box that prevents this weapon from simply being useless.

 Bag of Spilling: This is partially justified, as Abercrombie Fizzwidget teleported them to another galaxy on short notice.
 However, the Swingshot and Grindboots can be obtained again as though Ratchet had simply brought them along, which raises the question of why he couldn't bring his other weapons too.
 At least the vendor on Planet Barlow gives him a chance to buy some of the better weapons of the previous title.

-A stranger example is the Thruster-pack.
+A stranger thing regarding the Thruster-pack.
 While it does return, it loses some of the abilities that set it apart from the Heli-pack, such as the stomping manoeuvre.

 Bonus Stage Collectibles: On Tabora and Grelbin, the crystals and moonstones.
 You get money if you collect them and bring them to the mystic.

 Boring but Practical: The Lancer.
 It's not especially flashy or novel, but it gets the job done for the first third of the game.
 Similar applies to the Gravity Bomb / Mini-Nuke.